-This fiery burger starts off like a classic green chili cheeseburger, but kicks up the heat by incorporating three extra varieties of hot peppers.
-We throw chilies onto this burger in just about every form we can think of: pepper Jack cheese, pickled jalapeños, and chipotle mayo in addition to the roasted Poblanos.
-(If you can find ever-elusive Hatch chilies where you live, use those instead of Poblanos.)
+This fiery burger starts off like a classic green chile cheeseburger, but kicks up the heat by incorporating three extra varieties of hot peppers.
+We throw chiles onto this burger in just about every form we can think of: pepper Jack cheese, pickled jalapeños, and chipotle mayo in addition to the roasted Poblanos.
+(If you can find the ever-elusive Hatch chiles where you live, use those instead of Poblanos.)

 While it's traditionally a glaze for fish, teriyaki sauce is tasty slathered on all kinds of meats—in this case, a hearty grilled burger.
-Homemade teriyaki sauce is a must here, as store-bought versions are invariably inferior in flavor and texture, and you'll want to wait until the burgers are almost done to brush on the sauce so that it doesn't burn.
-Shredded cabbage gives the burger some crunch.
+Homemade teriyaki sauce is a must here, as store-bought versions are invariably inferior in flavor and texture.
+You'll want to wait until the burgers are almost done to brush on the sauce so that it doesn't burn.
+Shredded cabbage gives the burger some added crunch.

 Grilled Black-Olive Burger With Japanese Vinegar

 These burgers are a riff on the famous green-olive burger from way over Wisconsin way.
 The burger patty gets spiked with Japanese black vinegar, or kurozu, and topped with melty Swiss cheese.
 Meanwhile, the buns get a healthy slathering of mayo that's been mixed up with briny chopped black olives.